OptimalBits/bull/REFERENCE.md

   maxStalledCount: number = 1; // Max amount of times a stalled job will be re-processed.
   guardInterval: number = 5000; // Poll interval for delayed jobs and added jobs.s
   retryProcessDelay: number = 5000; // delay before processing next job in case of internal error.
+  backoffStrategies: {}; // A set of custom backoff strategies keyed by name.
+The value should be a function that when invoked, returns the delay in milliseconds.
 }
 ```